JefficialBusiness/JefficialBusiness/README.md

 # Technology Preferences & Knowledge

 Currently, I am simultaneously a heavy user of Apple macOS (latest release is Monterrey 12.3 as of updating this) and Microsoft Windows 11.
-I am running macOS on a 2020 model Apple MacBook Pro ("Apple M1" ARM-based custom SoC, 512GB storage, 16GB RAM), and Windows 11 on a custom-built tower (Intel Core i9-9900K, 16GB DDR4-3200 RAM, NVIDIA GTX 1650 SUPER 4GB graphics, and 1TB SSD/4TB HDD storage).
+I am running macOS on a 2020 model Apple MacBook Pro (Apple M1 ARM-based custom SoC, 512GB storage, 16GB RAM), and Windows 11 on a custom-built tower (Intel Core i9-9900K, 16GB DDR4-3200 RAM, NVIDIA GTX 1650 SUPER 4GB graphics, and 1TB SSD/4TB HDD storage).
 I am satisfied with such a setup; I currently find no issues or inconveniences in either operating system, with respect to development and general use.

 On occassion, I will utilize Linux, particularly Manjaro and Ubuntu (and Arch on even rarer occasions when I am able to accomplish a successful installation) on older machines in my possession.
 As a result, I have intermediate knowledge with navigating various Linux operating systems and desktop environments, such as KDE, XCFE, Plasma, and GNOME.